luosch/crack-sysu-uems/README.md

 just follow the user guide given by program

+this project uses python3.x

-it uses python3, if you are under python2, make some changes in runner.py and cracker.py
+if you are using python2.x, make some changes in runner.py and cracker.py, and it should work, probably

 ### INSTALLATION
 	git clone git@github.com:luosch/crack-sysu-uems.git